 In order to ensure high standards of competency and continuing education, AHIMA/CCHIIM will conduct an annual audit.
 A randomly selected percentage sample of recertification forms submitted from the prior reporting period will be sampled to participate in the audit.
 The audit will be conducted at each credential level.
-If audited, you will be required to provide documented proof of all CEU activity reported during the reporting period to the AHIMA national office within 30 days.
+If audited, you will be required to provide documented proof of all CEU activity reported during the reporting period to AHIMA within 30 days.

-If you are unable to provide documented proof within 30 days, your certification will be considered revoked.
-All audit paperwork is reviewed for completeness and accuracy by CCHIIM.
-If all paperwork is complete and the appropriate number of CEUs are earned, you will be notified that your credential is valid until the next recertification due date.
-If, after submission of CEUs, it is determined that some CEUs are not applicable, an appropriate amount of time will be allowed for you to earn additional replacement CEUs.
+If you are unable to provide documented proof within 30 days, your certification will be considered permanently.
+All audit paperwork is reviewed for completeness and accuracy by AHIMA certification staff.
+If all CEU activity documentation is successfully submitted by the due date, you will be notified via email that you have successfully met the audit requirements.